-Economists in favour of the model, like Mr Bhalla, argue that the investment climate in India needs to be resurrected to generate revenues, which can be used to improve human development indices.'Not exceptional'
+Economists in favour of the model, like Mr Bhalla, argue that the investment climate in India needs to be resurrected to generate revenues, which can be used to improve human development indices.

 But then Prabhat Patnaik, professor of economics at the Jawaharlal Nehru University, believes that Gujarat's strategy to attract industries by providing them with public resources is one that leaves very little money for education, healthcare and the poor.